 Despite their success in trade and marriage there was sadness though for the Blayds brothers.
 Neither had children, nor, curiously did either of their sisters.
 John’s wife died in 1769, nine years after her marriage, and James’ wife passed away in 1772 only two years after her’s.

 It was around this time that grocer’s son John Calverley became closely connected to the Blayds business activities, probably joining them as an apprentice when he was 15 years old in 1768.
-With the brothers having no children, perhaps, as their young relative, he naturally became their heir apparent?
+With the brothers having no children perhaps, as their young relative, he naturally became their heir apparent?

-As well as continuing the cloth merchanting business, in 1776, John Blayds and John Calverley became two of the six partners in Beckett’s Bank.
+As well as continuing the cloth merchanting business in 1776 John Blayds and John Calverley became two of the six partners in Beckett’s Bank.
 It had been founded in the 1750s although John Beckett, the merchant son of a Barnsley grocer, didn’t become a partner until 20 or so years later.

 The bank was also home to the Leeds Fire Office which issued insurance policies.
 A notice dated 18 March 1777 declared: “The public are hereby informed that an office is this day opened at the Leeds Bank, where houses and other buildings, goods, wares and merchandise, may be insured from loss or damage by fire; and persons already insured, may transfer their insurances into this office, without any expense for the policy.
-Proposals at large may be had at the said office, or at any of the proprietors houses – Thomas, Wilson, John Blayds, John Arthington, John Beckett, William Walker, John Calverley, junior.
+Proposals at large may be had at the said office, or at any of the proprietors houses – Thomas Wilson, John Blayds, John Arthington, John Beckett, William Walker, John Calverley, junior.
 Agents will be speedily appointed in most of the principal towns in this county.”

 The Blayds were enabled in their business dealings by John acting as a deputy receiver for land and other taxes in the West Riding.
-After it had been collected he was able to keep the money for several months before passing it on to the Bank of England, a system which allowed him make money on short term loans to other merchants or to pay cash for cloth from the clothiers, passing on the tax to the authorities when he had made a profit.
+After it had been collected he was able to keep the money for several months before passing it on to the Bank of England, a system which allowed him to make money on short term loans to other merchants or to pay cash for cloth from the clothiers, passing on the tax to the authorities when he had made a profit.

-A small hiccup occured though during the War of American Independence when there was a downturn in the export trade.
-In May 1777 Blayds was holding “an enormous balance” in the name of William Stanhope, the official West Riding Receiver.
+A small hiccup occurred though during the War of American Independence when there was a downturn in the export trade.
+In May 1777 John Blayds was holding “an enormous balance” in the name of William Stanhope, the official West Riding Receiver.
 As Professor Wilson discovered: “It was so large that the tax office threatened that the renewal of Stanhope’s appointment would be delayed if the large amounts of money in his hands were not remitted quickly.
 Blayds agreed to pay £11,500 into the former’s account within seven days.
 These large balances which Blayds leisurely remitted to the Bank of England undoubtedly aided the growth of Beckett’s Bank in these difficult years between 1778 and 1783.”

 Meanwhile in Oulton, Woodlesford, Rothwell and Methley, Francis Blayds and his two sons had been busily acquiring large and small plots of land, along with the associated houses and cottages, to add to the original Feather estate.

 One method they seemed to have used was by giving mortgages to the owners of existing property and then claiming the land when the mortgagees died.
 In 1757, for instance, Isabel Clareborough and her son Henry along with Ann Clareborough borrowed £170.
-From the inscriptions J A C 1688 and H C on Croft House and Ivy House on St. John’s Street in Oulton Mercer concluded these must have been part of the Clareborough estate.
+From the inscriptions J A C 1688 and H C on Croft House and Ivy House on St. John’s Street in Oulton, Mercer concluded these must have been part of the Clareborough estate.
 The mortgage document also refers to plots at Stubble Garth, Near and Far Low Laith Closes, Holmsley Field and Lower and Upper Shutt.

 Four years before his death in 1764, Francis Blayds bought Hollin Hall outright for £2950.
 The previous owners had been Richard Brooke, a clerk of Chelsea, his wife Frances, along with James Brooke of Killingbeck near Leeds, no doubt related in some way to Esther, Francis’ deceased daughter-in-law.
 As well as the farm’s barns, included in the deal were several closes of land listed as follows: “Mid and Far Croft, Nutter Royd, Eller Close, Quarry Close, Oak Close near Croft, Ireland Royds, Pasture Close, Far and Near Rhodes (Royds) Closes, all in Oulton.
 Also two cottages in Rothwell, Bentcliffe Close, and lands in Barley Banks and off Fleet Lane.”